Farlaxfard/TaxiDimension/README.md

 - everyone rides bikes
 - no one has ever seen a car
 - nothing here makes sense
-- your world was wiped by the dimensional bang
-- you're here by accident
+- your presence here changes everything
-- and now, you want to bring it all back
 - it’s just a vision
 > for now.